-- 1. pregnancy options counseling, - 2. first and second trimester abortion procedures, - 3. contraceptive counseling and methods available, - 4. complications of elective abortion and their management, - 5. improve pelvic examination skills including how to accurately size/date a pregnant uterus,
+- 1. pregnancy options counseling, - 2. first and second trimester abortion, - 3. contraceptive counseling and methods available, - 4. complications of induced abortion and their management, - 5. pelvic examination skills including how to accurately size/date a pregnant uterus, - 6. comfort options for outpatient gynecological procedures, - 7. pregnancy of unknown location/miscarriage/ectopic pregnancy, - 8. sterilization counseling, - 9. complex contraception

-6. how to do a paracervical block and gain familiarity with conscious sedation for outpatient gynecological procedures,

-- 7. how to manage pregnancy of unknown location/miscarriage/ectopic pregnancy, - 8. counseling about permanent female sterilization, - 9. outpatient provision of sterilization

 The student will act at the sub-intern level under direct supervision of residents and faculty.
 The student is expected to participate as a full member of the family planning team.

-Responsibilities include: Attend all assigned clinics at the CRH, attend and participate in any procedures at the OSIS on Thursdays.
-Co-managed the bHCG book with the family planning R1.
-Will practice gynecological procedures such as 1st trimester abortion, IUD placement, pap testing, and pelvic exams.
-Observational: will observe first and second trimester abortion care and nexplanon placement.
-Didactics: will attend grand rounds on Fridays.
+Responsibilities include: Attend all assigned clinics at the CRH, co-manage the beta-hCG book with the family planning R1, practice gynecological procedures such as 1st trimester abortion, IUD placement, pap testing, and pelvic exams.

+Observational: Observe 1st and 2nd trimester abortion care and contraceptive implant placement.

+Didactics: Attend grand rounds on Fridays and Ryan didactics on Monday mornings.
 Additional teaching as available by residents and faculty.
-Will participate in Family Planning journal club if it falls within the rotation.
+Participate in Family Planning journal club if it falls within the rotation.
 The student will also prepare a short presentation on family planning topic to Family Planning faculty, residents, and medical students.